maoli131/DebateStarWeb/README.md

 ## Development Plan

-In current stage, we've implemented the frontend pages and established a skeleton for our backend modules.
-We will soon connect our model and display its output/result interactively.
+In current stage, we've implemented both front/backend modules and connected our NLP engine.
+Users can interact with our debate text analyzer.
+Soon we will complete our demo page so that our model can dynamically update prediction result.

+Furthermore, we might want to provide more details about our model such as accuracy, CPU usage and more on the platform.